decaf-dev/obsidian-note-splitter/README.md

 ### Use first line as title

 If enabled, the first line of split content will be used as the title of the split note.
 If the title already exists, the conflict will be indicated by naming the note as `Split conflict <random-uuid>`.

 If disabled, a timestamp will be used as the title e.g. `note-splitter-1702591910`.

-> [!NOTE]
+> [!INFO]
 > Disabled by default.

 ### Delete original

-If enabled, the original note will be deleted after the split.
+If enabled, the original note will be deleted after a successful split.

-> [!NOTE]
+> [!INFO]
 > Disabled by default.

 ## Contributing